 This course will introduce students to the basic movement skills and concepts of Shorinryu karate.
 Students will learn elementary hand and foot techniques that will be applied in prearranged movement exercises and beginning-level sparring.
-May be repeated for credit.
-Graded: S/U. Offered every semester.
-(0.5 sem. hrs.)

 PE 199.
 Independent Study in Physical Education